ppareit/flycheck-pdflatex/README.md

 - Formats error messages for fatal errors to make them shorter and more readable.
 - Fixes some common errors and warnings reported by `pdflatex`, such as undefined control sequences and missing `\item` errors.
 - Works with `use-package` and `straight.el` for easy installation and management.

+## Troubleshooting

+- Check to see if the file is in you load path:  `M-: (locate-library "flycheck-pdflatex") RET`.
+- Check to see if the file is loaded: `M-: (featurep 'flycheck-pdflatex) RET`.
+- Check if pdflatex is registered in flycheck: `M-: (memq 'pdflatex flycheck-checkers) RET`
+- Open an `.tex`-file and run `M-x flycheck-verify-setup RET`

 ## License